Basic

 Battleships

-Battleships have a longer range than cruisers (880 for Armada, 950 for Cortex), and are great at taking out anything on the surface with their high DPS cannons, but have no protection against subs or against air units.
+Battleships have a longer range than cruisers, and are great at taking out anything on the surface with their high DPS cannons, but lack protection against subs or air units.

 Flagships

-The Armada Epoch has 2 main cannons for bombarding targets at 2450 range, and the Cortex Black Hydra has 1 larger set of cannons.
+The Armada Epoch has 2 main cannons for bombarding targets at massive range, and the Cortex Black Hydra has 1 larger set of cannons.

-Both flagships have their own radar and have light aa to fend off small groups of air units, but need extra support to stop a large air attack.
+Both flagships have their own radar, and light AA to fend off small groups of air units, but need extra support to stop a large air attack.
 Flagships have no anti-sub weapons, so bring some T2 subs or cruisers along to protect them.
-When bombarding land targets at range, the black hydra has enough firepower to break through one plasma deflector, and the epoch can barely break through two.
+When bombarding land targets at range, the Black Hydra has enough firepower to break through one plasma deflector, and the epoch can barely break through two.

-Carriers act as general support ships for a T2 fleet, providing an anti-nuke, a portable fusion producing 300E/s, a long range radar, a mid range sonar, a large los, and a pair of air repair pads.
+T2 support ships act as general support ships for a T2 fleet, providing an anti-nuke, a portable fusion producing 300E/s, a long range radar, a mid range sonar, and a large LoS.
 It is almost always worth building one of these late game to support your fleet and base.

 Constructors

-T2 sea has 2 constructors, the construction sub which focuses on T2 econ buildings and the naval engineer which can build a variety of T1 ships, a few T1 buildings, naval mines, and a few land buildings including a T1 metal extractor, an advanced radar, and various naval defenses.
-Both constructors can build all of the T2 defenses.
+T2 sea has 2 constructors: the construction sub, which focuses on T2 economy buildings; and the naval engineer, which can build a variety of T1 ships, a few T1 buildings, various naval defenses (including mines), and a few land buildings including a T1 metal extractor, and advanced radar.
+Both constructors can build all of the T2 naval defenses.
 The naval engineer is cheap, making it very effective at assisting other builders and useful for reclaiming and repairing.
-The Armada naval engineer can build Platypus, which allow for a land invasion without having to build a amphibious or hover factory.
+The Armada naval engineer can also build Platypus, which allow for a land invasion without having to build a amphibious or hover factory.

 Defenses

-For T2 sea defenses, bot factions have an advanced torpedo launcher and a heavy floating defense, Kraken for Armada and Devastator for Cortex.
-While both defenses have similar costs, the advanced torpedo launcher has a lower health and DPS, but its long range tracking torpedo is very effective against subs.
+For T2 sea defenses, both factions have an advanced torpedo launcher and a heavy floating defense: Kraken for Armada, and Devastator for Cortex.

-The Kraken and Devastator are effective against surface ships, especially T1 fleets and cruisers.
+The Kraken and Devastator are highly effective against surface ships, especially T1 fleets and cruisers.

 Rushing out one of these defenses after getting to T2 can help you survive while you build up a T2 fleet.
 These can also be an effective but expensive option to defend against a large hover attack.